 The program will provide student funding in the form of stipend payments (regular payments intended to cover part of the students' educational expenses).
-Students receiving stipend payments are expected to serve as graduate assistants to faculty members; their duties as graduate assistants also contribute to their education and professional development.
 Stipends are issued 9 months per academic year.
 Please note that the stipend amount depends, in part, on university funding provided during that budget period.
 The funding covers the Fall and Spring semesters.
-The 4th year students are typically funded through diversity scholarships, tuition waivers, and teaching and research assistantships, if they are available.
+The 3rd year students are typically funded through tuition waivers The 4th year students are typically funded through some tuition waivers, and teaching and research assistantships, if they are available.